YellMinNaing-micro/Velo-Chat/README.md

 ### “Project is incompatible with this version of Expo Go”

 - Update Expo Go from the App Store or Play Store.
-- Stop the Expo server and run `npx expo start --clear --lan` again.
+- Stop the Expo server and run `pnpm mobile --clear --lan` again from the repository root.
 - Ensure you are opening this project's new QR code rather than an old project from Expo Go's recent list.

 ### “Network request failed” on mobile